awshelpdesk/consuldemo/README.md

      - [x] Firstly locally run `docker-compose --build`. and note down the generated containers names.

-     - [x] Updated `01-create-ecr-repositories` file, with the correct container names, and execute the script, it will create the ECS repositories over AWS.
+     - [x] Update `01-create-ecr-repositories` file, with the correct container names, and execute the script, it will create the ECS repositories over AWS.
 Don't forget to update `AWS_PROFILE`, `AWS_REGION` and `ECR_PREFIX` before execution.

      - [x] To build and tag your local docker containers over ECR, execute `02-build-ecr-images`.
 Don't forget to update containers name with `AWS_PROFILE`, `AWS_REGION`, `AWS_ACCOUNT_ID` and `ECR_PREFIX`.